nagornovys/Cross-Recurrence/README.md

 - Metadaata.yml is a file with the metadata of the simulation,

-- RUN.Metadata.R is a script to run a method using mtadata,
+- RUN.Metadata.R is a script to run a method using metadata,

 - crqa_2D_example.R is a script to calculate cross-recurrence plots and CRQA for 2D example,